Phitrapy/phitrapy.github.io/about.md

 permalink: /about/
 ---

-I'm Phitrapy, currently working as a front-end developper in Nantes, at [RCA](https://rca.fr/).
+I'm Phitrapy, currently working as a front-end developper in Nantes, France, at [RCA](https://rca.fr/).

 I love how IT has so many interesting fields to explore...
 This is why I keep fiddling with it!